 Great for food

-Many people visiting are locals sharing punch and food with friends.
+Many people visiting are actually locals sharing punch and food with friends.

-The reason locals gravitate here is because the Altes AKH has always been one of the better markets for food and drink, with a wide choice of warm winter fare and regional specialties from Austria’s provinces (and elsewhere: one booth described itself as a Georgian delicatessen at the previous market).
+The reason the Viennese gravitate here is because the Altes AKH has always been one of the better markets for food and drink, with a wide choice of warm winter fare and regional specialties from Austria’s provinces.

-Most of these food and drink stands surround their own self-contained mini plaza with plenty of bar tables available for convenience and conversation.
+Most of these food and drink stands surround a self-contained mini plaza with plenty of bar tables available for convenience and conversation.

 (A punch stall)

-The Stiegl Ambulanz restaurant, for example, traditionally has open fires outside, where you can even roast your own sausages.
-(I came THIS close to abandoning my vegetarianism for that.)
+The Stiegl Ambulanz restaurant, for example, typically has open fires outside, where you can even roast your own sausages.
+(I came THIS close to abandoning my vegetarianism for that.
+THIS close.)

 Opening hours 2023